-In addition to being notoriously under diagnosed, migraines are under treated and generally poorly managed according to a World Health Organisation report.
-(10) This means that for a segment of people this condition may go on to have significant impact for years and even decades.
+In addition to being notoriously under diagnosed, migraines are under treated and generally poorly managed according to a report from the World Health Organisation.
+(10) This means that for a segment of people with migraine it may go on to have significant impact for years and even decades.

-Getting quality care, treatment and support is essential to control your migraines.
-Find out more about migraine treatments here.
+Getting quality care, treatment and support is essential to control migraine.

 1) American Brain Tumor Association ‘Brain Tumor Statistics’.
 Accessed 28 Jul 2015.

 2) Eross, Eric, David Dodick, and Michael Eross.
 "The sinus, allergy and migraine study (SAMS)."
 Headache: The Journal of Head and Face Pain 47.2 (2007): 213-224.